-• O. Reg.
+- O. Reg.
 558/00 made under the Ministry of Environment (MOE) Environmental Protection Act, amending O. Reg.
-347 - General Waste Management; and,

-• The Transport of Dangerous Goods Act (TDGA) provides regulations for the transport of asbestos-containing materials and wastes.
+347 General Waste Management; and, - The Transport of Dangerous Goods Act (TDGA) provides regulations for the transport of asbestos-containing materials and wastes.

-Samples of homogenous materials suspected to contain asbestos were collected and submitted for analysis.
-Fisher collected six (6) bulk samples of building materials found within the specified work areas, and that could potentially contain asbestos.
-Findings of all building materials identified within the specified work areas are outlined in further detail below.
+No building materials within the specified work area(s) which could potentially contain asbestos, was observed.
+Therefore, Fisher collected no bulk samples for analysis.
+Findings of all building materials identified within the specified work area(s) are outlined in further detail below.